nikhilverma-tech/ai-disease-classifier/README.md

 - Mobile app version

 ## Note
-This system is for educational purposes and not a replacement for professional medical advice.
+This system is for educational purposes and not a replacement for professional medical advice...